Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 CREATE OR REPLACE SCHEMA scored_model;
 ```

-We need to get the account details to share with SnowBank, so they can set up a private listing with us, as we do not want anyone outside of our partnership to have access to the data.
+We need to get the account details to share with SnowBank, so they can set up a Private Listing with us, as we do not want anyone outside of our partnership to have access to / discover the data.
 For this, we need to note the account identifier.
 Instructions on how to do this can be found [here](https://docs.snowflake.com/en/user-guide/admin-account-identifier).
 Once you have noted this, return to the Provider account.

 A screenshot on how to find your account identifier from the Snowsight UI is shown below
 ![Diagram](assets/account_indentifier_navigation.png)